aabduul/alx-system_engineering-devops/0x00-shell_basics/README.md

-Symbolic link to /bin/ls, named _ls_ created in the current working dir
+Copy all HTML files from the current working dir to the parent of the working dir